octosteve/octosteve.github.io/source/2016-05-22-ltrees-in-phoenix.html.markdown

 # Conclusion
 LTrees are my favorite thing right now.
 A few things I'd like to see is smarter conversion of the values to and from the db and validating the ltree is compliant in a changeset.
 Bad characters drive it bananas.

+To be honest, I'm not exactly sure why we need to return a quoted expression, and I sort of guessed with the lquery, but it works!

 We didn't use an [Ecto.Type](https://hexdocs.pm/ecto/Ecto.Type.html) annotation, so we're using a "String" as far as Ecto is concerned.
 If I had any addition conversion so it played nice with my domain, I'd do it there.
 For instance, making it so users can give you something like "Technology > Computers > Programming > Elixir" and have it converted over to "technology.computers.programming.elixir" would be in an Ecto.Type.

 Found this interesting?
 Be sure to share it!
 You can find the code for it [here](https://github.com/StevenNunez/article_tracker_hd)

-<a href="https://twitter.com/share" class="twitter-share-button" data-text="Using LTrees in Phoenix.
-Hierarchical data in Postgres" data-via="_StevenNunez" data-size="large">Tweet</a>
+<a href="https://twitter.com/share" class="twitter-share-button" data-text="How to use Ltrees in Phoenix 1.3. for hierarchical data" data-via="_StevenNunez" data-size="large">Tweet</a>

 <script>!function(d,s,id){var js,fjs=d.getElementsByTagName(s)[0],p=/^http:/.test(d.location)?'http':'https';if(!d.getElementById(id)){js=d.createElement(s);js.id=id;js.src=p+'://platform.twitter.com/widgets.js';fjs.parentNode.insertBefore(js,fjs);}}(document, 'script', 'twitter-wjs');</script>